Welcome to REACH Parent Group

 We are a parent group dedicated to supporting gifted and talented programs in District 205 and encouraging higher level educational opportunities for ALL District 205 students.
-Our area of focus includes:
+Our areas of focus include:

 - Providing parent and student resources for gifted and advanced learners

 - Organizing advocacy at local and national levels

 - Sponsoring and/or promoting academic-based extra-curricular activities that are accessible to all students

 - Collaborating with REACH teachers to provide additional resources and student opportunities.